 If your garden is established, and you are just looking to change things up, spend a little time out there and getting a feel for what you want from the space.
 Is there a tree that you want a clearer view of?
 Do you need to clear way for a path?
 Is your back fence a bit of an eyesore?
 List the things you don’t like about the space, but make sure you look at what is working for you.
 Think about visibility; its straightforward, but ground-hugging plants are pointless if there are waist-high shrubs around them.
 Unless you’re aiming for a secret garden kind of feel.

 The most important factor is water.
-Hoses that are long enough, widespread watering systems and irrigation controllers from Sunshower Online are all useful for making sure your garden stays healthy and flourishes.
+Hoses that are long enough, widespread watering systems are all useful for making sure your garden stays healthy and flourishes.

 Listen to the Plants